 Plastic Pallets

 Plastic pallets have been used now for many years but the penetration of the market in Europe and the USA is smaller than the Asia Pacific region.
 Part of the reason for low European market penetration is the many established timber pallet pools and exchange schemes, the ample supplies of timber, and the higher cost of plastic pallets.
-The plastic pallet market in Europe and the USA is estimated at less than 10% of the timber pallet market.
+The pallet market in Europe and the USA is estimated at less than 10% of the timber pallet market.

 Plastic pallets are attractive for the food industry and some have been standardized, such as the German DIN 55423-5: 1995: Transportation chain for meat and meat products - small load carrier system - part 5: Pallet made from polyethylene.
 Such pallets have for some time been required to meet EU Directives such as 2004/1935/EC entitled Materials and articles intended to come into contact with food.